How Creativity and Innovation Enhance Business Growth and Development

 When departments are physically separated, it can be harder to maintain a feeling of togetherness throughout the company.
 By putting different team members on your innovation team, you’ll increase the diversity of thought, and reinforce the team’s camaraderie.

 Creativity and innovation can be the pathways for your business to reach new heights of product value, process improvement, productivity, marketing success, and internal harmony.
 The creative process can lead to novel ideas and concepts.
 This is especially true when the divergent thinking it requires is complemented by conventional convergent thought,

-When a diverse, cross-functional team looks to innovate through implementation of creative ideas, they’ll work more effectively, flexibly, and with a greater sense of unity.
-From product designs that are miles ahead of the competition to minor office changes, any new improvement to your business is an innovation.
+When a diverse, cross-functional team looks to innovate through the implementation of creative ideas, they’ll work more effectively, flexibly, and with a greater sense of unity.
+From product designs that are miles ahead of the competition to minor office changes, any new improvement to your business is innovation.
 This process doesn’t happen just once, either.

 A continued dedication to creativity, and innovative use of creative ideas can drive a business’ growth impressively.
 All it takes is a comfort with the approach and encouragement of the process.
 And with these kinds of benefits, why not get comfortable?

 Do you think your company innovates frequently?
 Have you, in fact, been innovating without realizing it?
 Does your company promote and encourage creativity?
 How does it do that?
 How might you begin to encourage creativity and innovation in your organization?